Not all people value team meetings to the same extent.

 Knowing that they can be addressed a question at any time makes employees more likely to actively listen and take part in the team meeting.

 Encourage people to ask questions and have their voices heard.
-Having every single member contribute to the meeting will also make them feel more valuable and raise their accountability.
+Having every member contribute to the meeting will also make them feel more valuable and increase their accountability.

 Note: If you’re using video conference tools, make sure that nobody has technical issues.
 Employees could use this as an excuse to turn off their cameras and be less active in the conversation.